 Torrenting brings a world of possibilities for people by providing unlimited access to entertainment, knowledge, and software required to succeed in your field.

 However, not everyone, particularly ISPs, views torrenting favorably.
-To gain peace of mind, you must understand how to hide torrenting from your ISP.
+Therefore, you must understand how to hide torrenting from your ISP to gain peace of mind.

 Whether you are torrenting legally or illegally, you should figure out how to torrent without your ISP knowing.